kafiln/arnaboun/README.md

 docker-compose up --build
 ```

-- You should be then able to visit
+- You should be then able to visit:
-  `http://localhost:3000` to access the front
+  - `http://localhost:3000` to access the front
-  `http://localhost:5000/api` to access the backend server
+  - `http://localhost:5000/api` to access the backend server